 The main lodge at the Galapagos Safari Camp has a dining area serving delicious cuisine, an intimate elegant lounge and bar with a cosy fireplace.
 Outside there is a spacious veranda and an infinity pool, perfect for enjoying the nature and calm.

 Galapagos Safari Camp makes an excellent base from which to explore the islands.
-Private guiding, full day excursions to other islands, inland walks, horse trekking, snorkeling, diving and kayaking can all be organized from the camp.
+Private guiding, full day excursions to other islands, inland walks, horse trekking, snorkelling, diving and kayaking can all be organised from the camp.